fmauffrey/StableDiffusion-UI-for-AMD-with-DirectML/README.md

 You should use a low number of inference steps in this mode to quickly generate the 4 images and then use the best seed in render or variations mode.

 ### Variations
-This mode allows to generate the same image with some variations and plot them in a final grid.
+This mode allows to generate the same image with some variations and plot them in a grid.
 Use it after finding a good seed.
 Do not use random seed (-1) in this mode.
 For each category, separate the different values by a comma "," with no spaces.
 For the prompt and negative prompt category, use $REPLACE in your text to designate the term to replace.